Rolland Golden

 Rolland Harve Golden (November 8, 1931 – July 1, 2019) was an American visual artist known mainly for his realism, abstract realism and "Borderline-Surrealisterm", a term he used to describe a style of his where the subject is "not entirely impossible, but highly unlikely."
 He is listed in Marquis Who's Who in America, Marquis Who's Who in American Art and Marquis Who's Who in the World.

-Golden studied under regionalist painter and teacher John McCrady in the French Quarter of New Orleans after finishing a 4-year stint in the United States Navy during the Korean War, graduating in 1957.
+Golden studied under regionalist painter and teacher John McCrady in the French Quarter of New Orleans after finishing a four-year stint in the United States Navy during the Korean War, graduating in 1957.

 Golden had a solo exhibition tour the former Soviet Union from 1976 to 1977, touring Moscow, Kiev, Leningrad, and Odessa.

 Childhood

-Golden was born in New Orleans, Louisiana, but at the age of 2 he and his parents moved to Grenada, MS, then 4 years later Jackson, MS, where they lived 4 years before moving to Montgomery, Alabama for 1 year and then Birmingham, Alabama for 1 year before returning to New Orleans.
+Golden was born in New Orleans, Louisiana, but at the age of two he and his parents moved to Grenada, Mississippi, then four years later Jackson, Mississippi, where they lived four years before moving to Montgomery, Alabama, for one year and then Birmingham, Alabama, for one year before returning to New Orleans.
 His father was a manager for AT&T and his position moved his family around.
-Golden was a very sickly child and spent much of his time in bed - he was not expected to live past his teenage years because he was asthmatic and anemic.
-Fortunately, he did improve and even went on to play football in High School and for 1 semester at Southwestern Louisiana Institute in Lafayette, Louisiana - now the University of Louisiana at Lafayette.
-Golden said that his love for the Mississippi Delta was formed in his childhood, while living in these rural areas, notably Grenada, MS. "I didn't realize it at the time," Rolland told 'Southwest Art Magazine' in 1978, "but the beauty of the rural South was making quite an impact on my young mind."
+Golden was a very sickly child and spent much of his time in bed – he was not expected to live past his teenage years because he was asthmatic and anemic.
+He did improve and even went on to play football in High School and for one semester at Southwestern Louisiana Institute in Lafayette, Louisiana – now the University of Louisiana at Lafayette.
+Golden said that his love for the Mississippi Delta was formed in his childhood, while living in these rural areas, notably Grenada, Mississippi.
+"I didn't realize it at the time," Rolland told Southwest Art magazine in 1978, "but the beauty of the rural South was making quite an impact on my young mind."